 Capt.
 Jack E. King

 The first four pilots were from McGuire.
 Two of the last four were from Dover and two from Charleston.
 It is believed that Woodbury and Luethke were from Dover but can't confirm.
-The first four from McGuire were also Initial Cadre for the C-135B that was the first Cargo/Pax jet for MATS.
+The first four from McGuire were also Initial Cadre for the C-135B which was the first Cargo/Pax jet for MATS.

 THE FIRST FLIGHT ENGINEERS CHOSEN TO FLY C-141

 MSgt Donald V. Birdsall